Zdgsd/Image-to-sound/README.md

 Image to Sound Converter
 This application allows users to convert images into audio using spectrogram-based synthesis.
 It features a graphical user interface with drag-and-drop support, real-time parameter adjustment, webcam frame capture, waveform/spectrogram visualization, audio playback, and export functionality.

-Features
+Features:

-Drag and drop image-to-sound conversion
+-Drag and drop image-to-sound conversion

-Real-time parameter adjustment via sliders
+-Real-time parameter adjustment via sliders

-Toggle between waveform and spectrogram view
+-Toggle between waveform and spectrogram view

-Play, pause, and save the generated audio
+-Play, pause, and save the generated audio

-Webcam frame capture with preview and shutter control
+-Webcam frame capture with preview and shutter control

-Output visualizations updated instantly
+-Output visualizations updated instantly

-Requirements
+Requirements:

 Python 3.8 or higher

 Dependencies listed in requirements.txt

-Installation
+Installation:

 Clone or download the repository

 Install required dependencies: